 - Foreign bodies (eg, splinter)

 - Clinical evidence of sepsis.

-- If the risk of tetanus is especially high - eg, the wound is contaminated with stable manure - human tetanus immunoglobulin should be given to give immediate additional protection.
-This should be done regardless of the patient's immunisation history.
+- If the risk of tetanus is high, human tetanus immunoglobulin should be given, regardless of the patient's immunisation history.

 - Patients who are immunosuppressed may not be adequately protected against tetanus, despite having been fully immunised.
 They should be managed as if they were incompletely immunised.

 Further reading and references